Orbitale/CmsBundle/README.md

 ```

-Activate the translator (it's mandatory for doctrine extensions, and also if you use `PierstovalTranslationBundle`)
+Activate the translator (it's mandatory for doctrine extensions, and also if you use `OrbitaleTranslationBundle`)

 ```yml
 # app/config/config.yml